 Autumn Lawn Care

 Scarify the lawn to remove the summer’s dead foliage.
 Add the thatch and moss to the compost heap.
 Aerate the soil, especially well walked areas.
 This will help the lawn to recover and take rain water and nutrients deeper into the soil.
-Treat your lawn to an autumn formula feed.
-Lower in nitrogen, but higher in other fortifying and root building nutrients it will help improve your lawn’s performance next year.
+I don’t fertilise, but if you feel the need use an organic autumn formula feed.

 If you treasure your lawn keep it free of leaves.
 Leaves block light to the blades below and kill them off creating gaps perfect for weeds to find their way into the lawn.
 Don’t waste the leaves, they are an important ingredient for making healthy soil.
 Blow or rake them into flower beds where the worms will take them down into the soil.
 Alternatively, add them to the compost heap, or use them to make leafmould.